-For example, let’s assume that you invested Rs 1 lakh in an equity fund.
+Let’s assume that you invested Rs 1 lakh in an equity mutual fund.
 The fund’s NAV grew and your investment became Rs 1.5 lakh in value.
 At this point, you decided to redeem your MF units.
 At the time of redemption, the concerned AMC will deduct Rs 0.0010% or just Rs 1.5 towards STT.
-A higher rate of 0.025% applies to non-delivery based mutual fund sales such as intra-day sales.
-These types of transactions which involve a purchase and sale in such a short span of time that you do not actually take delivery of the mutual fund units.
-They are rarely done by retail investors.

 You can read about capital gains tax on mutual funds here.